DBKelly3192/Matchies/README.md

   5. Diana
   * A single card is rendered face-down on a blue background
-  * The card flips to reveal a greeting
+  * The card flips to reveal a greetingc
   * A grid of cards is automatically rendered sequentially and face-up
   * After a period of time, the grid of cards automatically and sequentially flips
   * The cards flip over when they are clicked on to reveal various images